RUSE'S EVOLUTIONARY ETHICS

-The above argument is an argument for moral anti-realism.
-Nothing about the argument limits it to moral normative truth.
-It can easily be generalized to an argument for anti-realism about all normative truth, including norms of theoretical reason.
+Evolutionary arguments are typically aimed at moral or evaluative realism.
+Nothing about the arguments limits them to moral or evaluative truth.
+They can easily be generalized to an argument for anti-realism about all normative truth, including norms of theoretical reason.
 You should be able to go back and modify the argument so that the conclusion is:

 There are no normative truths/facts.

-The generalized argument explicitly employs one norm of theoretical reason (the Modifided Ockham’s Razor) and seems to be implicitly committed to many others, because each step of the argument implicitly claims that if it is rational to accept what comes before, it is rational to accept the next step.
+The generalized argument explicitly employs norms of theoretical reason (e.g., the Modified Ockham’s Razor or Street’s parsimony standard) and seems to be implicitly committed to many others, because each step of the argument implicitly claims that if it is rational to accept what comes before, it is rational to accept the next step.
 For example, the argument implicitly assumes that when we conclude that our normative beliefs are not probable, rationality requires us to stop believing them.
 This assumes that it is not rational to believe propositions that are not probable, which is itself a normative proposition.

 Thus, each step of the argument is implicitly committed to some normative truths.
 But the conclusion of the argument is that there are no normative truths.
 Thus the argument is self-defeating.
 This is deeply incoherent.